-We reach people through evidence-based and evidence-informed programs and initiatives that inspire interest in well-being for all peoples, communities, and organizations.
-We educate and innovate responsibly through programs grounded in science.
+We offer evidence-based and evidence-informed mindfulness programs and initiatives that inspire well-being for people, communities, and organizations.
+We educate and innovate responsibly and grounded in science.

 ABOUT OUR PROGRAMS

 MBSR is an 8-week evidence-based, experiential program designed to provide participants with intensive and systematic training in mindfulness meditation and movement practices, and integrating into one’s daily life what is discovered and learned through the process of participating in the program.